Segment the imagery

 - Click Run.

 The tool runs and the table is added to the Contents pane.
 The task continues to the next step and opens the Join Field tool.
-Before you continue, you'll take a look at the table that you created.
+Before you continue, you will take a look at the table that you created.

 - In the Contents pane, right-click the Impervious_Area table and click Open.